riad-code/Dynamic-Form-Builder-/README.md

-📚 Project Highlight: Dynamic Form Builder System
- 🧑‍💻 Academic Project | 🏢 Developed at IUBAT
- 💡 Technologies Used: ASP.NET Core MVC, ADO.NET (Raw SQL), MS SQL Server, HTML/CSS, JavaScript, jQuery, AJAX, SweetAlert2 🖥️ IDE: Visual Studio 2022 | 🔐 Authentication: N/A (Single-user prototype)
-💡 Project Overview
- The Dynamic Form Builder is a fully functional, responsive web application where users can create, edit, and preview customizable forms by dynamically adding dropdown fields.
-It emphasizes real-time interactivity with AJAX + SweetAlert2 and stores data using ADO.NET with raw SQL (no EF Core or LINQ).
-This project showcases my ability to build form-based systems, implement raw SQL in a modern ASP.NET MVC environment, and manage data persistence securely.
-🎯 Project Objectives
- ✅ Allow users to dynamically create forms with multiple dropdown fields ✅ Save form title and field data using ADO.NET with raw SQL ✅ Enable form editing with pre-filled field values
- ✅ Provide a grid/list view of saved forms with preview links ✅ Preview form with required fields marked and selected options displayed ✅ Use SweetAlert2 for user-friendly confirmation dialogs ✅ Deliver a clean and responsive UI using Bootstrap and jQuery 🧩 Module-Wise Features
-📝 Form Creation
-Add Form Title
-Dynamically add dropdown fields with predefined options Mark fields as required
-Save entire form via AJAX + ADO.NET backend
-🛠️ Form Editing
-Fetch and load form with dropdown values for editing Add/remove fields dynamically
-Update using raw SQL
-📋 Form Listing (Grid View)
-Display all saved forms
-Show Form ID, Title, and Preview button
-👁️ Form Preview
-View form layout with selected options
-Red asterisk (*) shown beside required fields Non-editable preview for reference
-💾 Backend & DB
-ADO.NET with Raw SQL used for all DB operations Insert, update, and delete operations without Entity Framework Stored in MS SQL Server
-📦 Technologies & Tools
-ASP.NET Core MVC
-jQuery, AJAX, SweetAlert2
-ADO.NET (SQLConnection, SQLCommand, SQLDataReader)
-SQL Server for form and field storage
-Visual Studio 2022
-📊 Bonus/Advanced
-✅ AJAX-based form submission (no page reload)
-✅ Full ADO.NET implementation (no LINQ/EF Core)
-✅ SweetAlert2 feedback for actions
-⬜ ViewComponent support (optional bonus, can be added) ⬜ PDF/Excel Export (not included)
+# Dynamic Form Builder System

+📚 **Project Overview**
+The Dynamic Form Builder is a fully functional, responsive ASP.NET Core MVC web application that allows users to create, edit, and preview customizable forms by dynamically adding dropdown fields.
+The system leverages AJAX and SweetAlert2 for real-time interactivity and uses ADO.NET with raw SQL for data persistence, avoiding Entity Framework or LINQ.

+---

+## 🧑‍💻 Project Details
+- **Type:** Academic Project
+- **Developed at:** IUBAT
+- **Technologies Used:**
+  - ASP.NET Core MVC
+  - ADO.NET with Raw SQL (SQLConnection, SQLCommand, SQLDataReader)
+  - MS SQL Server
+  - HTML/CSS, JavaScript, jQuery, AJAX
+  - SweetAlert2 for UI feedback
+- **IDE:** Visual Studio 2022
+- **Authentication:** Not implemented (Single-user prototype)

+---

+## 🎯 Objectives
+- Allow users to dynamically create forms with multiple dropdown fields
+- Save form title and dropdown field data using ADO.NET with raw SQL
+- Enable editing of existing forms with pre-loaded data
+- Display a grid/list of saved forms with preview options
+- Preview forms with required fields clearly marked
+- Provide user-friendly confirmations and alerts using SweetAlert2
+- Responsive and clean UI with Bootstrap and jQuery

+---

+## 🧩 Module Features

+### Form Creation
+- Input form title
+- Add multiple dropdown fields dynamically
+- Mark dropdowns as required
+- Save form data asynchronously using AJAX

+### Form Editing
+- Load existing form data for editing
+- Add, remove, or modify dropdown fields
+- Update changes in database using raw SQL

+### Form Listing (Grid View)
+- Show all saved forms with Form ID and Title
+- Provide Preview button for each form

+### Form Preview
+- Display form with dropdowns and selected values
+- Highlight required fields with red asterisk (*)
+- Non-editable view for user reference

+### Backend & Database
+- ADO.NET with raw SQL queries for all DB operations
+- SQL Server database with two main tables:
+  - `Forms` (FormId, Title)
+  - `DropdownFields` (FieldId, FormId, Label, SelectedOption, IsRequired)

+---

+## 📦 Technologies & Tools
+- ASP.NET Core MVC
+- jQuery, AJAX
+- SweetAlert2
+- ADO.NET
+- Microsoft SQL Server
+- Visual Studio 2022

+---

+## 📊 Bonus / Advanced Features
+- AJAX-based form submission with no page reload
+- Full ADO.NET implementation (no EF Core or LINQ)
+- SweetAlert2 for enhanced user experience
+- Optional: ViewComponent support for dynamic dropdown rendering
+- Optional: PDF/Excel export (not included)

+---

+## 🛠️ How to Run
+1. Clone the repository
+2. Configure your connection string in `appsettings.json` under `"DefaultConnection"`
+3. Ensure your SQL Server database is created with necessary tables (Forms, DropdownFields)
+4. Build and run the project in Visual Studio 2022
+5. Use the web UI to create, edit, preview, and list dynamic forms

+---

+-

+*Thank you for checking out the Dynamic Form Builder project!*